What is it?

 I have sadly heard on more than one occasion of larger mums being made to take the test up to eight times because the healthcare professional responsible for their care doesn’t believe the negative test result.
-This isn’t unacceptable – the test is time consuming, isn’t particularly pleasant, puts unnecessary stress on your body and presumably your baby, and if they don’t trust the result, where’s the benefit of doing it again with the hope of getting a different result!?
+This is not acceptable – the test is time consuming, isn’t particularly pleasant, puts unnecessary stress on your body and presumably your baby, and if they don’t trust the result, where’s the benefit of doing it repeatedly with the hope of getting a different result!?
 90% of obese women don’t develop GD.
 The test is more than likely going to be negative.

 For many women identified as having gestational diabetes, the treatment is a reduced sugar diet, so some women choose to eat a reduced sugar diet as a precaution, keep an eye out for other symptoms and not take the test.